 - Systematic Reviewing of Evidence

-Optional modules (choose at least 3)
+Optional modules (choose any 4)

 - Critical Enquiry in Practice & Research

-- Leading & Working in Complex Organisations
+- Leading & Working in complex Organisations

 - Perspectives of Patient Safety and Quality Improvement